KDropZ/KDropZ/README.md

 - 👋 Hi, I’m @KDropZ
-- 👀 I’m interested in creating easily accessible apps
+- 👀 I’m interested in creating easily accessible apps and application localization
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and how to be a better person overall
 - 🐕 Corgis are the best

 ![corgoo](https://user-images.githubusercontent.com/77630187/163626982-04bd84e7-6bb6-42f6-ab22-b6398df2fb18.gif)